caseyjamesdavis/covid19-numbers/README.md

 &ensp;

 My take on the COVID-19 data supplied by the *Johns Hopkins University Center for Systems Science and Engineering* ([JHU CSSE](https://github.com/CSSEGISandData/COVID-19)).
-The data from these sources tends to be about a day behind.
+The data from this source tends to be about a day behind.

 The jupyter notebook files in this repo will pull down the data and generate the information summarized in the links below.